The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 Not quite what you’re looking for?
 Click here to browse other options in Split

-The most popular place to visit in Croatia thanks in no part to Game of Thrones, no trip to Croatia that covers the tourist highlights of the country would be complete without including Dubrovnik.
+The most popular place to visit in Croatia thanks in no part to Game of Thrones, no trip to Croatia that covers the tourist highlights of the country would be complete without including the city of Dubrovnik.

 That is not to say it’s not absolutely gorgeous and it is absolutely worth spending time in the city, especially if it’s your first time visiting Croatia.
-We recommend spending two days in Dubrovnik, one where you can stroll along the well-trodden tourist site and another where you can try to explore outside of the Old Town.
+We recommend spending at least two days in Dubrovnik, one where you can stroll along the well-trodden tourist sites and another where you can try to explore outside of the Old Town.

 Where to Stay in Dubrovnik

-Boutique Hotel Porto — Located directly in the Old Town, this boutique hotel is a great option if you’re looking to add a bit of luxury to your Croatia trip.
+Boutique Hotel Porto – Located directly in the Old Town, this boutique hotel is a great option if you’re looking to add a bit of luxury to your time in Croatia.
 They have a range of clean, comfortable rooms on offer and it comes very highly rated.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other options in Dubrovnik